A Happy Home-A Little Community Within Itself

 Christ the Foundation

 A godly family will pray together for their own hearts, their home, and the needs of the community.
 Prayer binds a family together.
-A faithful saying is, “The family that prays together stays together.”
+As the saying goes, “The family that prays together stays together.”